DOJ watchdog finds 187 inmate suicides in federal prisons over 8-year period

 "Today's report identified numerous operational and managerial deficiencies, which created unsafe conditions prior to and at the time of a number of theses deaths," Inspector General Michael Horowitz said.

-The report examines four categories of deaths in federal prisons between 2014 and 2021: suicide, homicide, accident and unknown factors (when there was not enough information to definitively determine the cause of death).
+The report examines four categories of non-medical deaths in the federal Bureau of Prisons, or BOP, between 2014 and 2021: suicide, homicide, accident and unknown factors (when there was not enough information to definitively determine the cause of death).

 Of the 344 inmate deaths the internal watchdog found over that time period, more than half of them — 187 — were suicides.
 Homicides were the next biggest category with 89, followed by 56 accidents and 12 unknown.